 What do I need to be eligible?

-To be eligible for both Federal Work Study and/or Student Help, students need to be enrolled in a minimum of 6 credits.
+To be eligible for both Federal Work Study and/or Student Help, students need to be currently enrolled for a minimum of 6 credits within a degree-seeking program.
 Federal Work Study eligibility is based upon financial need; the Financial Aid Office will assist you.

 More information about Federal Work Study is available from the Financial Aid Office.